Growing Citrus in Perth

 Twenty-Eight Parrots

 These WA-native parrots peck holes in ripening citrus, especially oranges and mandarins.
 Bird netting is the only reliable protection.
 Use 40-millimetre or smaller mesh and ensure the netting is taut to prevent birds becoming entangled.
+Frame netting over the tree rather than draping it directly on branches.

 Track Your Citrus Calendar